eaiesb/Gocd-Artifactory-Plugin/README.md

-Go task plugin to upload Artifacts to Jfrog Repositary.
+Go task plugin to upload Artifacts to Jfrog Repository.

 *Usage:*